 Suncare claims are unusually load‑bearing.
 An SPF number and a broad‑spectrum claim rest on specific tests run on a specific formula version.
 When a filter is swapped or a level is adjusted for cost, supply, or a regional rule, the claim has to be re‑examined against what is now in the bottle.

-When claims evidence is linked to the exact formula version in one system, a reformulation automatically raises the right question: the SPF and broad-spectrum data were generated on this version, does this change touch what they depend on?
-The scientific judgment still belongs to the team, but the question stops slipping through the gap between R&D and marketing, and the substantiation package is an export rather than a scramble.
+When claims evidence is linked to the exact formula version in one system, a reformulation automatically raises the right question.
+The SPF and broad‑spectrum data were generated on this version.
+Does this change touch what those claims depend on.
+The scientific judgment still belongs to the team, but the question stops slipping through the gap between R&D and marketing, and the substantiation package becomes an export, not a scramble.

 Where Uncountable Fits

-Uncountable gives suncare R&D teams one place to capture formulation, process, and test data as structured, queryable records, linked to the filter systems and results behind them and connected from development through stability, claims, and regional variants.
-Search past work by filter system and SPF, reuse photostable combinations, manage regional formulas as linked records, keep every claim tied to its tested version, and narrow trials with designed experiments and predictive models built on your own history.
+Uncountable gives suncare R&D teams one place to capture formulation, process, and test data as structured, queryable records.
+These records are linked to the filter systems and results behind them and stay connected from development through stability, claims, and regional variants.
+Teams can search past work by filter system and SPF, reuse photostable combinations, manage regional formulas as linked records, keep every claim tied to its tested version, and narrow trials with designed experiments and predictive models built on their own history.
 The season still will not wait, but the lab stops losing its head start.

 Want to see what structured suncare formulation data looks like in practice?
 Request a demo